 I only wish I know where I was going from here.
-Within a week we will board ships to be transported to an island near Bougoinville - there we will board L.S.T's and partake in the next offensive of MoArthur's.
-We are all ready and ongor, and I am especially happy over the Sudema of a drawing the Battory commenders had today.
-I will havd the henor and privilege of taking the first battory of the 14th ashere - here's heping I won't have to wade 500 yards with four 90 mm. guns. " Maturally, I will heed all the prayers that Sparkill can send hervenward."
-And do you know, fellows, I actually have so much faith and confidence in these prayers, I feel as though I can woather any kind of hestile fire.
-Anything we got ashere will have to last us thirty days, so if I'm a little late with the next News Latter, you will know the reason why.
-As I said before in a latter - "Nave no feer for your Coach."
+Within a week ws will board ships to be transported to an island near Bougoinville - there we will board L.S.T's and partake in the next offensive of MoArthur's.
+We are all ready and eager, and I am especially happy over the outcome of a drawing the Eattory commenders had they.
+I will have the honor and privilege of taking the first bettery of the 14th ashere - here's hoping I won't have to whee 500 yards with four 90 m.n. guns.
+"Aturally, I will heed all the prayers that Sparkill can send hervenward."
+And do you know, fellows, I actually have so much faith and confidence in these prayers, I feel as though I can weather any kind of hestile fire.
+Anything we get ashere will have to last us thirty days, so if I m a little late with the next.
+News Letter, you will know the reason why.
+As 'I said before in a latter - "Have no feer for your Coach."
 I know full well the nature of the risk that is before me.
-I balleve in the worth and righteousness of our course.
-That ball for the the first in the mass of letters I receive from you boys.
-And yot by yord that lies the mass of letters I receive from you boys.
-And yot by yord that lies the mission of making cartain that these kids back home in Sparkill got a better start in this world than you did.
+I believe in the worth and righteousness of our course.
+That belief a construct itself in the mass of letters I receive from you boys.
+And yot beyond that lies the mission of making cartain that these kids back home in Sparkill got a better start in this world than you did.

-It is diways indeed gairying when I read in your letters that you manage to spand some of your time with God.
-With so much confusion going on.
-I realize that it is a strain doing the things you would really enjoy doing.
+It is clustys indeed goirying when I rand in your letters that you manage to spand some of your time with God.
+With so much confusion going on, I realize that it is a strain doing the things you would really enjoy doing.
 When the Priost is close to Camp take advantage of his presence.
 I know the chapels, particularly in this area aren't like Sparkill, but they are for the purpose of worship.
-Romamber, an extra few minutes may pay dividends,...
+Romamber, an extra few minutos may pay dividends.

 By all means, boys, don't let this war change you.
-You will all got home some day, and though the rigors and strain of battle may change your physical m.kcup, try clways to keep your spiritual health as it was the day you left Sparkill, Pover forget that your actions will always reflect back on your school, bo proud of its traditions always.
-You are all ampassadors representing a religion, a school and a dountry - present your credentials like:true.sons.of St. Agnes.
-And last but not least don't forget that your Coach thinks you are the grandest ruys in the world - I'm proud of you all,
+You will all got home some day, and though the rigors and strain of battle may change your physical m.kcup, try clways to keep your spiritual health as it was the day you left Sparkill, Nover forget that your actions will always reflect back on your school, bo proud of its traditions always.
+You are all ampassadors representing a religion, a school and a dountry - present your credentials like true sons of St. Agnes.
+And last but not least don't forget that your Coach thinks you are the grandest guys in the world - I'm proud of you all,

-When you hear from mo again, I'll bo ablo to give you an idea of when this war with Tojo will and.
-Until thon, happy hunting to you all and may.
-God and His Blossed Mothor guide you safely back to Sparkill. fely buck to Spirkill, Jim Faulk Criptain V.V.G.C.
+When you hear from me again, I'll be able to give you an idea of when this war with Tojo will and.
+Until thon, happy hunting to you all and may God and His Blessed Mothor guide you safely back to Sparkill, .....

+Jim Faulk Captain V.V.G.C.